TedHusted/awake/awake.md/awake.md

 Speaking from the holographic display, Idisi brings the class to order.

 Idisi: Class, there was a time when all of the Vanir reproduced sexually like Terran marsupials.
 A viable offspring would make the journey from womb to pouch and come to term. — As the birth rate fell, we reacted by maintaining the population through cloning.

+The display shifts to show two identical Vanir standing next to identical DNA fragments.

 Celeste: My parental units call cloning “the good old days”.